-If you had a first home saver account in 2013-14 and believe you are entitled to a first home saver account government contribution, you must lodge either:
+If you had a first home saver account in 2014-15 and believe you are entitled to a first home saver account government contribution, you must lodge either:

-- a tax return, or - a notification of eligibility (if you are not required to lodge a tax return and you were an Australian resident for at least part of 2013-14) by completing the First home saver account notification of eligibility (NAT 72947).
+- a tax return, or - a notification of eligibility (if you are not required to lodge a tax return and you were an Australian resident for at least part of 2014-15) by completing the First home saver account notification of eligibility (NAT 72947).
 Go to ato.gov.au to get a copy of this form.

-If you have read all the information above and know that you do not have to lodge a tax return, complete Non-lodgment advice 2014 on the next page and send it to us, unless one of the following applies to you:
+If you have read all the information above and know that you do not have to lodge a tax return, complete a Non-lodgment advice 2015, unless one of the following applies to you:

-- You have already sent us a tax return, non-lodgment advice, form or letter telling us that you do not need to lodge a tax return for all future years. - You are lodging an application for a refund of franking credits for 2014. - Your only income was from an allowance or payment listed at question 5 on page 13 or you received a pension, payment or an allowance listed at question 6 on page 14 and - your rebate income was less than or equal to the relevant amount in reason 2 (if you are eligible for the seniors and pensioners tax offset), or - your taxable income was less than or equal to the relevant amount in reason 3 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return).
+- You have already sent us a tax return, non-lodgment advice, form or letter telling us that you do not need to lodge a tax return for all future years. - You are lodging an application for a refund of franking credits for 2015. - Your only income was from an allowance or payment listed at question 5 on page 13 or you received a pension, payment or an allowance listed at question 6 on page 14 and - your rebate income was less than or equal to the relevant amount in reason 2 (if you are eligible for the seniors and pensioners tax offset), or - your taxable income was less than or equal to the relevant amount in reason 3 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return).